MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/web-page.md

 ---
-title: "Create and manage web pages in Dynamics 365 portals | MicrosoftDocs"
+title: "Create and manage web pages in Dynamics 365 for Customer Engagement portals | MicrosoftDocs"
 description: "Learn how to create and manage web pages in a portal." ms.date: 05/24/2018 ms.service: crm-online ms.topic: article
 applies_to:
-  - "Dynamics 365 (online)"
+  - "Dynamics 365 for Customer Engagement (online)"
-  - "Dynamics 365 Version 9.x"
+  - "Dynamics 365 for Customer Engagement Version 9.x"
 ms.assetid: 78CBFF42-2130-473D-91A6-8FA5597685F6
 author: sbmjais
 ms.author: shjais